-Issuances of unregistered shares during the fourth quarter were as follows: on December 4, 2006, pursuant to our incentive share award plans, certain employees of our manager, RMR, received grants totaling 3,600 common shares of beneficial interest, par value \$0.01 per share, valued at \$22.17 per share, the closing price of our common shares on the NYSE on that day.
-All of these grants were made pursuant to an exemption from registration contained in section 4(2) of the Securities Act of 1933, as amended.
+We issued unregistered shares during the fourth quarter on December 10, 2007, pursuant to our incentive share award plans, to certain employees of our manager, RMR, totaling 3,600 common shares of beneficial interest, par value \$0.01 per share, valued at \$24.12 per share, the closing price of our common shares on the NYSE on that day.
+All of these grants were made pursuant to an exemption from registration contained in section 4(2) of the Securities Act.